bulib/dataWebsite/manage/metadata.md

 ## General Guidelines

-There are a few general guidelines for adding metadata to a data set: ensuring your data is citable and providing documentation.
+There are only a few general guidelines for adding metadata to a data set: ensuring your data is citable and providing documentation.

 ### Make Your Data Citable